AcademySoftwareFoundation/rez/wiki/pages/Variants.md

 subpath to a hash of its requirements, rather than the requirements themselves.
 The resulting subdirectly is somewhat unwieldy (example:
 `83e0c415db1b602f9d59cee028da6ac785e9bacc`).
 However, another feature -
-_variant shortlinks - deals with this.
+_variant shortlinks_ - deals with this.
 A shortlink is a symlink to each variant, created in a separate subdirectory (default `_v`).

 Here is an example hashed variant path:

     /rez/packages/my_maya_plugin/1.0.0/83e0c415db1b602f9d59cee028da6ac785e9bacc

-Here is the matching _shortlink_, which will be used instead:
+Here is the matching _shortlink_, which is what will be used in a resolved
+environment:

     /rez/packages/my_maya_plugin/1.0.0/_v/a